vitaly-zdanevich/geeknote/README.md

     $ python[2] setup.py test

-    # or for to run tests with `tox`
+    # or, to run tests with `tox`
     $ tox

-## Settings
+## Geeknote Settings
-Geeknote has some settings that you should know.

-### Authorization in Evernote
+### Evernote Authorization
-First thing we have to do after installation Geeknote is authorization.
+After installation, Geeknote must be authorized with Evernote prior to use.
 To authorize your Geeknote in Evernote launch the command *login*:

     $ geeknote login